madpiano/2019-432/README.md

 ## Contact Us

 Starting 2019-01-22, contact Dr. Love (and the Teaching Assistants) by emailing **431-help at case dot edu**.
-Yes, even though this is 432, it's easier to just continue to use 431-help.
+Yes, even though this is 432, we continue to use `431-help`.

-If you have questions about the course before 2019-01-22, email Dr. Love at `Thomas dot Love at case dot edu`.
+If you have questions about the course before our first class on **2019-01-22**, email Dr. Love at `Thomas dot Love at case dot edu`.